forderud/MiniCOM/README.md

 * Wrapper-code-free access from C# and Python on non-Windows.
 * Out-of-process marshalling on non-Windows.

 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.
+I'm hoping that Microsoft [xlang](https://github.com/microsoft/xlang) or a simimar project will eventually replace this project, but cross-platform support have so far been postponed.